combinatrix-ai/PromptTrail/README.md

 - PromptTrail is designed to be lightweight and easy to use.
 - Manipulating LLM is actually not that complicated, but LLM libraries are getting more and more complex to embrace more features.
-- PromptTrail aims to provide simple interface for LLMs, and let developers to implement their own features.
+- PromptTrail aims to provide a simple interface for LLMs and let developers implement their own features.

 ## What PromptTrail can do?

-- PromptTrail offers below features:
+- PromptTrail offers the following features:
-  - Thin layer of abstraction for LLMs you can intuitively understand
+  - Thin layer of abstraction for LLMs that you can intuitively understand
     - Message
     - Session
     - Model